rgcca-factory/RGCCA/README.md

 ## Installation of a development branch from the git repository
 Required:

-- Softwares : R (≥ 3.2.0)
+- Software: R (≥ 3.2.0)

-- R libraries : see the [DESCRIPTION](https://github.com/rgcca-factory/RGCCA/blob/main/DESCRIPTION) file.
+- R libraries: see the [DESCRIPTION](https://github.com/rgcca-factory/RGCCA/blob/main/DESCRIPTION) file.

 - The R library `devtools`.